1L Indigenous Summer Student Program

 Carter Bezugly, Saskatoon

 “Summering at Miller Thomson has been an incredible experience.
-I had the opportunity to work in a broad range of practice areas such as environmental law, real estate, employment, Aboriginal law, securities, and corporate law.
+I had the opportunity to work in a broad range of practice areas such as environmental law, real estate, employment, Indigenous law, securities, and corporate law.
 Further, I had the unique opportunity to work with a First Nation community on a secondment.
 This experience was invaluable to my personal and professional growth.
 I feel fortunate to have worked on interesting and challenging projects that were important to me as a summer student.

 I learned so much with the resources and guidance provided at Miller Thomson.
 Along with national training, the mentorship from lawyers, students, and staff made it easy to integrate into the office and build relationships.
 I am grateful to be a part of the amazing work that is done here.”